axelvaldez/radical-companies/_posts/2024/2024-07-28-an-alternative-to-fiat.markdown

 </div>

 <h1>Intro</h1>
  <p>Fiat is our name for the system we live in today, based on violence and on capital.
-Radical is an alternatibe to it, based on collaboration and contributions.</p>
+Radical is an alternatibe to it, based on collaboration and contributions, not on capital.</p>
- <p>A Radical id the next stage of development formus and our society.
-We believe that it will bring about an economic transformation.</p>
+ <p>A Radical is the next stage of development for us.
+We believe that it will bring about an economic transformation and a significant improvement is mental health.</p>

- <h2>Purpose</h2>
+ <h1>Impact</h1>
-  <p>The need for a Radical alternative is based on hiow we view ourselves and our purpose, our impact,and our missions.</p>
+  <p>The need for a Radical alternative is based on how we view ourselves and our impact.</p>
   <p>We,people, want to collaborate but the Fiat system gets in the way as it pushes us towards violence, from the very minor to the most ferocious.
-For example, at our work we exchange, our times. and our autonomy to do what the boss says.
-We have to follow the rules.We have stay in our silos, even if we know how to do it for less cost. competition ismbusiness hostile.</p>
+For example, at our work we exchange our times and our autonomy for what the boss says to do.
+We have to follow the rules.We have stay in our silos, even if we know how to do it for less cost.

+<h1>Competition Is Business Hostile</h1>
  <p>To make the transformation happen the teams must help people to trasform from competition to collaboration.
 From being an employee to being a co-owner.</p>

- <h2>Collaboration</h2>
+<h1>Collaboration</h1>
   <p>A Radical transformation id in line with how we view nature, driven by the desire to collaborate and make a significant impact.</p>

  <h2>Transformatiom</h2>